 Nov 30, 2013 in Taiwan 2013

 I had one final day in Taipei.
 I went to the Longshan Temple, the last of the many, many temples I’d seen in Taiwan.
 I read that there are 15,000 temples, up from 5,000 only a couple of decades ago.
 All the ones I saw were incredibly intricate, and very beautiful.
-Even the Longshan Temple, which was incredibly packed with worshippers and spectators, had an atmosphere to it.
+Even the Longshan Temple, which was very touristy and crowded, had an atmosphere to it.
 It seemed to serve as a gathering place for Taipei’s homeless – the sad and dirty crowds of them near the temple were the first real sign of serious poverty that I’d seen in Taiwan.
 Inside the temple I left some offerings at some shrines and hoped that the monks would make use of them to look after some homeless people.

 As I left the temple, a van drove by flying a Chinese flag and shouting something from a loudspeaker.
-I had found it quite strange to be in this non-country, de facto independent but with ever declining international recognition.
-It had confused me at first that the international news in the China Post was all about places like Honduras and Swaziland, until I realised that these are among the few countries which recognise Taiwan instead of the mainland as the “real” China.
+It had confused me at first here that the international news in the China Post was about places like Honduras and Swaziland, until I realised that these are among the few countries which recognise Taiwan instead of the mainland as the “real” China.
 And while I was there, the big news was that the Gambia had switched allegiance, making the score 170-22 to the mainland.